Amreen-Kaur/VSD-IAT-5-Day-Cloud-Based-Workshop/README_5.md

 ![d3_20](https://github.com/Amreen-Kaur/VSD-IAT-5-Day-Cloud-Based-Workshop/blob/main/DAY-3/d3_20.png)

-Now , on observing the waveform and plotting some points we can analyse the delays of the cell as follows-
+Now, on observing the waveform and plotting some points we can analyse the delays of the cell as follows-

 ![d3_21](https://github.com/Amreen-Kaur/VSD-IAT-5-Day-Cloud-Based-Workshop/blob/main/DAY-3/d3_21.png)